 Chase Ink®: Best All-Around Business Credit Cards

-As I said earlier, I own the Chase Ink Bold® for my business, but the Chase Ink Bold® card and the Chase Ink Plus® cards are virtually identical with one main difference.
-Check out the highlights below.
+As I said earlier, I own the Chase Ink Bold® for my business, but the Chase Ink Bold® card and the Chase Ink Plus® are virtually identical with one main difference.
+In fact, I put Chase Ink Plus® as the best card for the majority of people because it is a true credit card as opposed to a “charge” card.
+I’ll explain in a second.

 Chase Ink Plus® Highlights

-The main difference in the cards is that the Chase Ink Bold® is a charge card with a flexible spending limit that must be paid off each month.
+The main difference in the cards is that the Chase Ink Bold® is a charge card that must be paid off each month.
 The Chase Ink Plus® is a more traditional credit card with the ability to carry a balance.
 Since these cards are almost identical, the choice comes down to preference and is largely situational.

-What makes the Chase Ink Bold® and Chase Ink Plus® the best?
+What makes the Chase Ink Plus® the best?

 Earn 50,000 bonus points after required spend